aws-samples/sample-automated-evaluation-notification-amazon-connect/README.md

 ### B. Create users in your Amazon Connect Instance

-For this walkthrough create four users using the hierarchy branch example: Earth/NorthAmerica/USA/Washington/Seattle.
+For this walkthrough create users using the hierarchy branch example: Earth/NorthAmerica/USA/Washington/Seattle.
 Use the tag key `role` with values `agent`, `supervisor`, or `manager`.

 1. Users to create
    - evalAgentA